marco-cardoso/ML-News-article-classification-architecture/README.md

 #### `Best model`

 To get the best model it was used the TPOT package to conduct an informative search.
-After several hours, at the end of its execution the result estimator was :
+After several hours, at the end of its execution the resulting estimator was :

     LinearSVC(C=0.5, dual=True, loss='squared_hinge', penalty='l2', tol=0.001)

-## `System architeture`
+## `System architecture`

 ### `Overview`